ichen-lab-ucsb/EasyDIVER/README.md

 Please report any bugs to Celia Blanco (celiablanco@ucla.edu).

 When reporting bugs, please include the full output printed in the terminal when running the pipeline.

-If a problem is encountered using a newer MacOS, you may try the following:
+If a problem is encountered with newer MacOS versions after installing PANDASeq, you may try the following:

 1. Install Homebrew (see here: https://brew.sh/)
-2. brew install libtool
+2. brew install bzip2 pkgconfig libtools
+3. Run the ./autogen.sh build step (see PANDASeq manual)

+If an error referencing snprintf occurs, identify the file from the error message, open that file and adjust 'snprintf' to be 'printf' instead.
+During our test runs, this issue was found in line 528 in the pandaseq package args.c file.
+Run the ./autogen.sh build step again.
+At this point, you might get many ‘warnings’ but no errors.

 # Citation